elephantscale/HI-labs/hadoop-dev/mr-billing/README.txt

 == STEP 9)
-inpect the output from HDFS UI
+inspect the output from HDFS UI
 (see ../getting-started.txt for detailed instructions)